haraka/haraka-config/README.md

 * 'binary' - load a binary file into a Buffer

-See the [File Formats](#file_formats) section below for a more detailed explaination of each of the formats.
+See the [File Formats](#file_formats) section below for a more detailed explanation of each of the formats.

 # Usage